BobKuczewski/MINT/README.md

 [ 1 2 3 4 5 6 7 8 9 0 ] a !
 ```

-To fetch the Nth member of the array, we can create use the index operator `?`
+To fetch the Nth member of the array, we can use the index operator `?`

 The following prints the item at index 2 (which is 3).